Air Travel (airline): Corporate affairs

-Hongtu Airlines is headquartered near Kunming Changshui International Airport.
+Hongtu Airlines is headquartered near Changsha Huanghua International Airport.
 The airline is a joint venture between Kunming Evergreen Financing (30%); local entrepreneur Tang Longcheng (20%); and five other companies, each holding 10%.
 The parties have invested a total of CNY600 million (USD96.6 million) in the airline.

 Destinations

 As of December 2017, Hongtu Airlines flies to the following destinations in China:

 Fleet

 The Hongtu Airlines fleet consists of the following aircraft as of September 2019: